shakfu/cymongoose/tests/examples/README.md

-# pymongoose Examples
+# cymongoose Examples

-This directory contains **17 complete, production-ready examples** demonstrating how to use pymongoose for various networking scenarios.
+This directory contains **17 complete, production-ready examples** demonstrating how to use cymongoose for various networking scenarios.
 Each example is a runnable Python script that translates C tutorials from the Mongoose library.

  **All 17/17 examples complete** with 210 tests passing!